The UGA Speech and Hearing Clinic offers comprehensive audiology services for all ages, including:

 - Auditory Brainstem Response Testing (ABR)

-ABR testing evaluates the brain pathways for hearing.
-This objective test can be used with infants, children, or others who have a difficult time with conventional behavioral methods of hearing evaluation.
+- ABR testing evaluates the brain pathways for hearing.
+This objective test can be used with infants, children, or others who have a difficult time with conventional behavioral methods of hearing evaluations.

 - Otoacoustic Emission (OAE) Testing

-OAE testing measures a response produced by the inner ear (cochlea) to an auditory stimulus.
-This objective test can be used for infants, children, or others who have a difficult time with conventional behavioral methods of hearing evaluation.
+- OAE testing measures a response produced by the inner ear (cochlea) to an auditory stimulus.
+This objective test can be used for infants, children, or others who have a difficult time with conventional behavioral methods of hearing evaluations.

 - Infant Hearing Testing

 - Testing includes ABR/OAE follow-up screening on any infant who does not pass the newborn hearing screening at birth.

 - A preliminary step in which an individual’s hearing is checked using pure-tone air conduction to determine if further evaluation is required.
 Results are either “pass” (no hearing loss present) or “refer” (more testing required).

 - Aural Rehabilitation for Hearing Aid Users and Caregivers